 - Complete the acquisition modules to 100% correct.

 - Complete the fluency modules to 100% correct.

-- Once all acquisition and fluency modules have been completed to 100% correct, go to the Finishing Up module, complete the short survey, and print your certificate for BACB credits
+- Once all acquisition and fluency modules have been completed to 100% correct, go to the Finishing Up module, complete the short survey, and print your certificate for BACB CEUs

-To manage your CE credits on the BACB web site, please use our ACE Provider # 0P-02-0017.
+To manage your CEUs on the BACB web site, please use our ACE Provider # 0P-02-0017.